 ATTAGIRLS – based on a true story of Air Transport Auxiliary

 Published in August 2021.
-This new novel by Paul Olavesen-Stabb, with an introduction by our chairman Richard Poad, is based on the true story of 22-year old Molly Rose, who joined ATA in September 1942.
+This novel by Paul Olavesen-Stabb, with an introduction by Richard Poad MBE, is based on the true story of 22-year old Molly Rose, who joined ATA in September 1942.
 Based at No. 15 Ferry Pool at Hamble, Molly worked alongside women like Joan Hughes, Diana Barnato-Walker, Mary Ellis, Jackie Moggridge and the formidable Lettice Curtis – all of whom appear in the book.
 The author has captured the wartime atmosphere and the spirit of ATA very well and has introduced the fictional elements very discreetly.
-Definitely a good winter read!

 £20 (plus postage & packing)